 - The teaching and formation arm headed by the Dean.

 - The practical arm which exists under the framework of the university’s Center for Entrepreneurship, Research and Innovation (CUIB-CERI).

 SIT maintains partnerships with other institutions, various companies, organizations and the community towards the success of its students.

-All departments within the School of IT share certain objectives.
+All programs within SIT share certain objectives.

 Graduates will be able to effectively communicate their ideas in both written and oral form understanding that communication is a cooperative process.

 Graduates will be able to analyze situations and successfully determine cause and effect.

 Graduates will know how to use contemporary research tools as well as more traditional methods to locate and analyze information and develop knowledge.